Additional Lesser Known Red Grapes & Wines

 Vaccarese

 Vaccarèse is one of the rarest red grapes in Chateauneuf-du-Pape, France at just over 10 acres planted.
-There is little more outside Chateauneuf, and none, elsewhere in the world.
+There is little more outside Chateauneuf, and almost none, elsewhere in the world.
+(Yes, some Californians are experimenting with it.)
 Some feel it shows great potential, with lovely dark color and floral and herbal aromatics.

 Vlosh